PowerShell/vscode-powershell/docs/troubleshooting.md

 ## Completions aren't appearing

 First, please ensure that the extension itself has properly started.
-Do this by opening the PowerShell Integrated Console and checking the value of the variable `$psEditor`, it should return a version and other fields.
-If it does not, you're probably in a different "PowerShell" terminal in VS Code, and not the extension's integrated console.
+Do this by opening the PowerShell Extension Terminal and checking the value of the variable `$psEditor`, it should return a version and other fields.
+If it does not, you're probably in a different "PowerShell" terminal in VS Code, and not the PowerShell Extension Terminal.
 So please open a bug about your extension failing to start instead.

-If the extension _is_ started and the PSIC functional, completions should appear!
+If the extension _is_ started and the Extension Terminal functional, completions should appear!
 Please double-check that your `editor.suggest.showFunctions` VS Code setting is `true`, as setting it to `false` _will_ disable completions (from all extensions).
 You may also want to check other related settings under "Text Editor -> Suggestions" in VS Code.